 Japan City Itineraries

 There are so many places to visit in Tokyo that you could easily spend a month here.
 On the other hand, time is an issue on all but the most flexible Japan trips, so you’ll need to narrow down your Tokyo bucket list—you can visit both Shinjuku and Ueno parks, probably, but you might need to choose between day trips to Kamakura and Nikko.
 You should also make sure to visit the capital in many different seasons, including underrated winter in Tokyo.

-READ MORE: Three Days in Tokyo
+READ MORE: How Many Days Do You Need in Tokyo?

 Two Days in Kyoto